materialsvirtuallab/nano266/labs/lab3/README.md

    the Cu atoms to be on the faces, which gives one Au (1 / 8 $\times$ 8) and three Cu (1 / 2 $\times$ 6).
-Note that in order to create this structure, you need to decrease the symmetry from the fcc to simple cubic, and then add an atom.
+Note that in order to create this structure, you need to decrease the symmetry from the fcc to simple cubic, and then add atoms accordingly.
 Review your crystallography and PWSCF's input file format so that you understand how to do this.
 4. Plot the formation energy of the $\mbox{Cu}_{1-x}\mbox{Au}_x$ phases you have calculated against $x$.
 Discuss which of the ordered intermetallic structures are stable at 0K.